Make Your Next Trip Extraordinary

 Where to Go in July: The Best Places to Travel

 Even in the peak summer travel month of July, there are still plenty of places in the world where you can escape the heat, crowds, and beach-bound traffic jams.
-Here are ideas for you, gathered from our Insider’s Guides to destinations worldwide.
+Below are some of your smartest July trip options.
+(For other months of the year, see Where To Go When.)
+Click the black buttons below to connect with a top local expert to plan an extraordinary trip for you.
+Here’s how to get a WOW trip.

 Breaching humpback whale, Newfoundland